MaSe69/fromlisttok8/md/datascience/blog_40_op_tables.md

 **Coding**
 >
-    dfT = dfT.transpose()
+    df = df.transpose()

 **Image**
 {% include images/image.html imagePath = "../images/img_blog/Table_Transposed.png" imageCaption = "The transposed table has the months as rows."%}

 ### Out of Scope

-You would not compute the inversion of such a table using Pandas, i.e. df * df-1 = 1.
-Instead use Numpy directly.
+You would not compute the inversion of such a table using Pandas, i.e. compute dfI with df * dfI = 1.
+Instead, use Numpy directly for matrix inversion.

 ## Summary

 The task was to explore the table structure and its content in more detail.

 Further, operations that affect the whole table were described here.